 |Less than 21||Low||<26%|

 You will need above average high school grades to get into The University of Tampa.
 The average high school GPA of the admitted freshman class at The University of Tampa was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #24 in Florida for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as The University of Tampa accepts 53% of students who apply.
+Even with a competitive GPA, admission to UT will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|